-Tube socks were very popular in the 1970s.
+Tube socks were very popular throughout the 1970s.
 I'm not sure about the precise chronology, but we began noticing tube socks in the late-60s.
 We think that sports were a major factor here.
 The increasing popularity of basketball and soccer at the time helped to make tube socks popular.
 American boys began playing soccer in large numbers for he first time in the 60s.
 And at the same time basketball also became much more popular.
 Boys wore short pants for both sports.
-We see plain white socks, but the tube socks became very poular because colored bands could b coordinated with the rest of the uniform as we see with the boy here (figure 1).
-They were commonly worn in both basketbll and soccer uniforms.
+We see plain white socks, but the tube socks became very poular because colored bands could be coordinated with the rest of the uniform as we see with the boy here (figure 1).
+They were commonly worn in both basketball and soccer uniforms.
 At the time rather short cut horts were worn for both sports.
 And we begin to see boiys wearing these short-cut shorts and tube socks as casual wear at about the same time.
 Tube socks were still very popular in the early-80s, but they began to decline as the decade progressed.
 Tune socks largely disappeared in the 1990s, probably because as the decade progressed, boys began wearing longer, baggy shorts.